apache/spark/docs/streaming-programming-guide.md

 ## Caching / Persistence
 Similar to RDDs, DStreams also allow developers to persist the stream's data in memory.
-That is, using `persist()` method on a DStream would automatically persist every RDD of that DStream in memory.
+That is, using `persist()` method on a DStream will automatically persist every RDD of that DStream in memory.
 This is useful if the data in the DStream will be computed multiple times (e.g., multiple operations on the same data).
 For window-based operations like `reduceByWindow` and `reduceByKeyAndWindow` and state-based operations like `updateStateByKey`, this is implicitly true.